MuhammadShifa/store-sales-forecasting-mlops/6-best_practices/code/README.md

 - Docker allows you to package and run your tested code in a consistent environment
 - Keeping code modular and independent improves testability

+### 🛠 Tools Used

+- `pytest` for unit testing
+- `Docker` for containerization
+- AWS environment variables for Kinesis stream simulation

 ---